iproduct/spring-5-webflux/README.md

 ## reactive-streaming-demos (requires Java 9)

 1. Be sure to configure `JAVA_HOME` environment variable to point to JDK 9, and `PATH` to include `bin` sub-folder of JDK 9 (for Windows).
 For Linux use something like `sudo  update-java-alternatives --list` and `sudo  update-java-alternatives --set [JDK/JRE name e.g. java-9-oracle]` to choose the java 9.
 1. Build and run the Gradle application (`reactive-streaming-demos` module) - e.g. run `gradle bootRun` from the `reactive-streaming-demos` folder.
-Application main class is `org.iproduct.demos.spring.streamingdemos.ReactiveStreamingDemosApp`.
+The application main class is `org.iproduct.demos.spring.streamingdemos.ReactiveStreamingDemosApp`.
 3. Open [http://localhost:9000/](http://localhost:9000/) in your browser.

 ## Whats new in Spring 5